 Structures that do not have slab on grade construction may have a crawl space between the ground surface and the floor of the structure.
 If a crawl space is present, an air sample from the crawl space should be collected over the same duration as indoor air sample collection and paired with ambient air samples.
-Prior to collecting crawl space samples, removal of all materials from the crawl space should be made.
+Prior to collecting crawl space samples, removal of all materials from the crawl space should occur.
+If removal is not possible, a detailed inventory of materials in the crawl space should be made.
 If the crawl space does not have a continuous dirt floor, this should be noted.
 A site-specific analyte list may be prepared based on chemicals that are known or suspected to be present in the subsurface.
 Crawl space air samples should be taken from a location that is at least six (6) feet away from any crawl space vents.